 In June 2020 IBERDROLA was notified of the rulings of the Central Tax Appeals Board (TEAC) on the appeals lodged in relation to tax assessments disputed in 2016, arising from the general tax inspection of the consolidated tax group in Spain (no. 2/86) for the period 2008 to 2011.

-As regards VAT, the TEAC found in favour of IBERDROLA (rendering the assessments and disagreements null and void), but ruled against the Company in its corporate income tax decision.
-On 7 July 2020 IBERDROLA appealed these rulings to the Spanish National High Court (Audiencia Nacional).
+As regards VAT, the TEAC found in favour of IBERDROLA on all points (thus rendering the inspector's assessments and settlements null and void), but ruled against the Company in its income tax decision.